mimir-org/documents/docs/Mimir/status.md

 the previous functionality has been commented out as these break with the new IMF model and are intended to be reimplemented when the project is mature.

-Shortly after this was carried out, it was decided that the team should have all resources at Tyle for various reasons ( team size, focus on one product instead of two semifinished products).
+Shortly after this was carried out, it was decided that the team should have all resources at Tyle for various reasons (i.e. team size, focus on one product instead of two semifinished products).

 ## Summary